Cube-OS/cubeOS/docs/contributing/reporting-bugs.rst

 While all devs like to think that they write perfect code, we know that reality doesn't quite agree.

-If you encounter a bug while using KubOS or while working with our source code, please open a `GitHub issue <https://github.com/kubos/kubos/issues/new/choose>`__ and tell us about it.
+If you encounter a bug while using CubeOS or while working with our source code, please open a `GitHub issue <https://github.com/cubeos/cubeos/issues/new/choose>`__ and tell us about it.

 Notes: